thulasiprasad2000/from-git-ent-to-git-java-tdd-lab/README.md

 ### Submitting work

 - Step 1.
-Create a folder for the specific homework
+Create a folder for the specific work
 - Step 2.
 Push to your fork
 - Step 3.
 Submit a pull request
 - Step 3.1.
 Add a title and comment